dafer45/TBTK/README.md

 make
 ./build/Application
 ```

-## What's next?
-For further information, see http://second-tech.com/wordpress/index.php/tbtk/ and the templates in the Template folder.

 # License
 TBTK is free software that is licensed under the Appache 2.0 license (see the file